List of The Librarian characters: Vikram Chamberlain

 In the pilot episode, Charlie states the Library maintains a file on Vikram in its archives.
 The file notes that Vikram was born in India and received his education at the University of Oxford.
 The Library recruited him in 1832.
 Between 1832 and 1847, he operated without a Guardian assigned; referring to Guardians as "nannies".
 Though he did work with Elaine, who was assigned as caretaker of his Annex to the Library located in Belgrade.
-In 1847, Vikram went undercover as an advisor to General Bogdan Gregor, who was pursuing the Sword of Mars, a powerful artifact that he could use to conquerer all of Europe.
+In 1847, Vikram went undercover as an advisor to General Bogdan Gregor, who was pursuing the Sword of Mars, a powerful artifact that he could use to conquer all of Europe.
 During his time undercover, he fell in love with General Gregor's fiancée, Anya.
 When General Gregor finally found the Sword of Mars, Vikram intervened and used the Scarab of Horus to trap both of them within a time bubble outside of regular time and space.
 He originally planned for a colleague to pull him out of artifact's prison, but after he was killed by General Gregor's men; Vikram spent roughly 200 years in the prison until Jacob Stone released him in 2025.

 After being told he can never return to his original time and will never be with Anya again, Vikram reactivates his Annex in hopes of finding a way to return to the past and accidentally releases magic on the local ley lines which cause dormant artifacts to reawaken.
 Season 1 focuses on Vikram's endeavors to correct his mistake and adjust to being forced to stay in the future.
 Jacob gives him six months to rectify his mistake or he would be brought to the main Library to live out the remainder of his life in peace, but away from the outside world.
 Unknown to his team, Vikram has been collecting artifacts in order to build a time machine and return to 1847.
 In "And Going Medieval", Elaine reveals to him that he fathered a son with Anya which pushed him to use his time machine to reunite with Anya and their son.
-By the end of the episode after choosing to return his team to their correct time, he abandons his desire to return to 1847 and accepts that his fate is to remain with the last of his family, Lysa, who is confirmed to be his great, great, great, great granddaughter.
+By the end of the episode after choosing to return his team to their correct time, he abandons his desire to return to 1847 and accepts that his fate is to remain with the last of his family, Lysa, who is confirmed to be his great-great-great-great-granddaughter.
 In the Season 1 finale, he is given the chance to use an artifact to say farewell to Anya and their son.